 Some might argue that they were overtly somnolent in the subsequent match, but it seems that Plumtree was content to take the hit.

 There was the suspicion that even a fully rested and focused Sharks team would have lost to a Stormers outfit that remains unbeaten.
+Their coach, Allister Coetzee, said that tactically the Stormers looked to shut down the Sharks midfield, so that the width the home side relies on was absent.
+It was ruthlessly implemented and rarely have the Sharks seemed so toothless.

 The problem lies with a midfield missing the injured Pat Lambie, and featuring a centre combination of Meyer Bosman and Stefan Terblanche that appears largely dysfunctional.
 Major surgery is required if the Sharks are to regain their bite.